-Last week, during a Black Lives Matter protest in Dallas in response to the police shootings of Alton Sterling in Louisiana and Philando Castile in Minnesota, no one expected the protest would end with someone shooting five police officers dead and injuring nine more.
+Last week, during a Black Lives Matter protest in Dallas in response to the police shootings of Alton Sterling in Louisiana and Philando Castile in Minnesota, no one expected the demonstration would end with someone shooting five police officers dead and injuring nine more.

 But no one was surprised that it happened either.

 Since Black Lives Matter was created and officially organized in the last couple of years, movement activists have intentionally increased its inflammatory anti-white racial hatred.
 It has peddled lies regarding the numbers of “unarmed blacks” shot by police in the face of clear statistical evidence to the contrary.
 It has defiantly increased its anti-cop rhetoric — “What do we want?
 Dead cops.
 When do we want them?
 Now,” “Pigs in a blanket, fry ’em like bacon!” — and has taken to taunting and assaulting officers as these racial extremists “demonstrate” and demand “justice” for blacks who have been, in many cases, rightly shot by police.

 Though the shooter, Micah Xavier Johnson — himself a black radical — wasn’t an official member of Black Lives Matter, he acknowledged having been influenced by their program of black racial solidarity.
 He was attracted to their anti-white and anti-cop rhetoric.
 He was upset that blacks continued to be unjustifiably shot by police and decided to retaliate in kind, telling police negotiators that he wanted to “kill white people, especially white officers.”

 Black Lives Matter was the catalyst for Johnson to act on his racial anger and paranoia.